 The axial tilt of Neptune is 28.3°, which is relatively close to the Earth’s 23.5°.
 What is amazing is that, even at such a far distance from the Sun, Neptune still experiences seasons (though more subtly) similar to those on Earth as a result of its axial tilt.

-Currently, Neptune is known to have thirteen moons.
-Of these thirteen only one is large and spherical in shape.
+Currently, Neptune is known to have fourteen moons, with the latest one only discovered in 2013.
+Of these 14 only one is large and spherical in shape.
 This moon, Triton, is believed to have originally been a dwarf planet captured by Neptune’s gravitational field, and, thus, not a natural satellite of the planet.
 Evidence for this theory comes from Triton’s retrograde orbit of Neptune; that is, Triton orbits in the opposite direction that Neptune rotates.
 With a recorded surface temperature of -235° C, Triton is the coldest known object in the Solar System.

-Neptune has three major rings—Adams, Le Verrier and Galle.
+Neptune has five major rings – Adams, Arago, Lassell, Le Verrier and Galle.
+There may also be a sixth which is a currently unnamed co-orbital ring with the moon Galatea.
 This ring system is much fainter than that of the other gas giants.
 In fact, some of the rings are so dim that it was believed at one time that they were incomplete.
 However, images from the Voyager 2 fly-bys show extremely faint rings.